bazelbuild/bazel-skylib/docs/unittest_doc.md

 Unit testing support.

+Unlike most Skylib files, this exports three modules:
+* `unittest` which contains functions to declare and define unit tests
-Unlike most Skylib files, this exports two modules: `unittest` which contains functions to declare and define unit tests, and `asserts` which contains the assertions used to within tests.
+* `analysistest` which contains functions to declare and define analysis tests
+* `asserts` which contains the assertions used to within tests.

 <a id="#unittest_toolchain"></a>